edgeemer/genome-assembly/README.md

 |**QUAST**| quast /path/to/input/file.fasta --output-dir /path/to/output/ --reference /path/to/reference/genome |
 |**CheckM**| checkm lineage_wf /path/to/input/ /path/to/output/ -x fasta |
 |**Prokka**||

-1. Use FastQC to assess the quality of raw reads.
-2. Use FastP to quality trim the raw reads, removing adaptor sequences, using default settings, and removing parts with low quality and short length by parameters --qualified_quality_phred --length_required.
-3. Use SPAdes to perform de novo assembly on the preprocessed reads with parameters -k 21,33,55,77 –careful.
-4. Trim the resulting scaffolds.fasta files using a custom script (provided separately) with a minimum length parameter of 200 bp and a minimum coverage parameter of 5.
-5. Evaluate the quality of the assemblies using QUAST to calculate assembly statistics.
-6. Use CheckM to evaluate the completeness and quality of 753 assembled strains and filter out 39 E. coli isolates with strain heterogeneity lower than 50%.
-7. Annotate the high-quality assemblies using Prokka with default parameters to identify open reading frames.

 <h1 align="center">Genome Assembly and Annotation (detailed)</h1>